Wedding photography that captures real emotion and radiates ‘you’? QUADRUPLE CHECK

 Growing up, my dad was a keen amateur photographer and inspired me to use my compact camera to record and capture everything from family holidays through to the way the dappled light fell on the carpet on a rainy Sunday afternoon.
 In middle school, I took a photography class and as I grew older I was constantly taking photos of food, flowers and the fun of everyday life.
 Photography was, and always will be, a constant in my life.

 Today, I’ve been a wedding photographer for over a decade and am now running one of the most respected wedding photography companies in the UK.

 I’ve never felt happier or more fulfilled.

 I’m nothing without these two lovely ladies.
 We make one hell of a team!

 When she’s not shredding paper as it comes out of the printer or asleep on my feet while I’m at my desk, Daisy is taking her role as Head of Security very seriously by barking at the phone (if you call, I apologise now for the noise!) and intimidating the postman.

 Things are just so much better when Poppy’s around.
 Her office is located on the nearest sofa and her duties include but are not limited to: snoring in an adorable manner, grade A cuddles, lap-warming and napping for Britain.
 She’s all ears if you need a chat.

 Little things that make me feel big things:

-- Hearing the rain on the roof and windows while I'm snuggled in bed
+- Hearing the rain on the roof while I'm snuggled in bed

 - Marzipan.
 Don't bother putting it on the cake.
 Just give me the block.